-Canada may not have the largest coal reserves, but it happens to be the world's third largest exporter of metallurgical coal.
-With the world's 16th largest reserves, it produced 61 million tonnes of coal in 2017 and exported more than half of it.
+Canada may not have the largest coal reserves, but it happens to be the third largest global exporter of metallurgical coal.
+With the world's 16th largest reserves, Canada produced 61 million tonnes of coal in 2017 and exported more than half of it.

 A majority of coal reserves in Canada are found in British Columbia and Alberta.
 The Port of Vancouver on Canada's west coast happens to be North America's single largest exporter of coal, with 36.8 million tonnes of coal exports in 2017 alone.

-In British Columbia, the coal industry accounts for tens of billions of provincial GDP per annum and is an essential part of its largely natural-resource based economy.
+In British Columbia, the coal industry adds tens of billions in economic activity to the province per annum and is an essential part of its largely natural-resource based economy.